 How To Keep Your Carpets Clean And Vibrant

-A fresh new carpet is a thing of beauty: Plush, welcoming, and soft underfoot, it adds a cozy and luxurious touch to any home.
-Alas, if a carpet is not properly cared for, this luster soon fades; a carpet that is not kept clean and maintained becomes both unsightly and a haven for bacteria and allergens.
+A fresh new carpet is a thing of beauty: Plush, welcoming, and soft underfoot, it adds a cosy and luxurious touch to any home.
+Alas, if a carpet is not properly cared for, this lustre soon fades; a carpet that is not kept clean and maintained becomes both unsightly and a haven for bacteria and allergens.

 To keep your carpet looking, feeling, and smelling like new, you should:

-2. Practice proper vacuuming technique.
 Many people rush through the job of vacuuming, making just a few quick passes over an area before moving on, but this is usually not sufficient to remove much of the dirt embedded just below the surface.
-As such, when you vacuum, you should take your time, working slowly in a criss-cross pattern while making multiple passes over each section of carpet.
-Likewise, each pass should be made from a different angle to truly penetrate the carpet fiber and lift dirt.
+As such, when you vacuum, you should take your time, working slowly in a criss-cross pattern while making multiple passes over each section of the carpet.
+Likewise, each pass should be made from a different angle to truly penetrate the carpet fibre and lift dirt.

 Further, make sure your vacuum is cleaned and serviced regularly so your carpets can get the most out of it.

 Freshen up your carpet with a dry cleaning powder at least once per month

 Whether you choose to use a natural product like bicarbonate soda or purchase a powdered chemical carpet cleaner is up to you, but either way, applying a dry powder cleaner to your carpet (and letting it sit the correct amount of time before removal) at least once a month is important.
 Powder cleaners can absorb grease and other stains, cleansing the carpet while also deodorizing it.